So, you decided – you’re going to work freelance.

 Be smart.
 Take on small, piecework freelance jobs and build your reputation that you can use to broker bigger jobs later.
 Get your name out there.
 Working a full-time job while writing on the side is where you pay your dues, convert feedback into implementation, and hone your craft.
 Build your portfolio and your web presence.
 If no one knows who you are, they aren’t going to pay you gobs of cash for anything and you’ll be broke and back in your parents’ basement with your tail between your legs before you know it.

-You can post to your blog all your want, but if no one’s ever paid you for writing any of those articles, even a small bursary or honorarium, those eloquent blog posts about cats or your editorial commentary on global warming aren’t going to get you very far.
+You can post to your blog all you want.
+But if no one’s paid you for writing any of those articles, even a small bursary or honorarium, those eloquent blog posts about cats or your editorial commentary on global warming aren’t professional credits.

-If you’re trying to get your first novel published and in the query letter can’t quote anything professional published under your name, most big publishing houses aren’t going to take a chance on an emerging writer who no one has ever paid money to.
-You may well be an excellent writer and it’s not a judgement of your abilities.
-This is an economic reality where they’re not going to invest large amounts of money in someone who they can’t judge by experience is going to give them a return on their investment.
+If you’re trying to get your first novel published and in your query letter can’t quote anything professional published under your name, most big publishing houses won’t chance investing in an emerging writer anymore.
+Gone are the days of netting an advance, not even a small one for magazine articles.
+You may well be an excellent writer and it’s not a judgement of your abilities at all.
+This is an economic reality.
+They’re not going to invest large amounts of money in someone who they can’t judge by experience or reputation will provide a return on their investment.

 Give yourself a leg-up before you quit that day job.
-Spend time submitting and earn some pro credits you can cite in your query letters toward more lucrative professional work.
+Spend time submitting and earning some pro credits you can cite in your query letters.

 You have money put aside to float you